Sharesale

 1. A Revolutionary Distribution Model

-Unlike traditional television networks that roll out on a weekly basis, Netflix introduced the world to the binge-watching culture.
+Unlike traditional television networks that roll out episodes on a weekly basis, Netflix introduced the world to the binge-watching culture.
 By releasing entire seasons of shows at once, they changed not only how content is consumed but also how it’s produced.
 This model prioritizes cohesive and intricate storytelling, allowing creators to envisage and execute their projects as unified wholes rather than fragmented episodes.
 This approach facilitates deeper character development, richer plotlines, and more nuanced narratives, offering an immersive experience for viewers.

 2. Championing Content Diversity